Kittex0/Random-Dice-Simulator-in-Python/README.md

 # Requirements
-Ofcourse, you need to download python.
+Of course, you need to download python.To install python go to https://www.python.org/ and then click on download and then download the latest version.